huyisnoobatcoding/cybersecurity-journey/README.md

 Ask some more questions to practice Linux commands - I am going to be someone in charge of the whole command center, like in an RPG game...)
 SSH IS HERE!
 Bandit level 0-2, complete today.

+### Day 4-6

+Module 2 of GCC done.
+Module 3, HERE I COME!!!
+Bandit level 3-4, done today.
+Created TryHackMe account.
+Focus on this tomorrow.
+OSINT practice: +2 problems.
+Noted about ls, cat, grep and cd in Linux.
+Day 7 goals: GO TryHackMe.
+OSINT and Bandit, you can take a rest.